Planning Your Story

 There are several very good sites for students to use to learn how to mind map their story ideas.
 Visit the two below and decide which one would work best for your students.

-Popplet - Popplet is an extremely easy to use mind mapping tool for the PC and iPad.
+Popplet - (Popplet is no longer free but you can create one Popplet and reuse it) Popplet is an extremely easy to use mind mapping tool for the PC and iPad.
 Students can easily add text, images, videos, color and move the Popples around the screen.
-Watch the video tutorial to see how it easy it is!
+Watch the video tutorial to see how easy it is!
 Students will need individual accounts for Popplet.